Why all the rules?

 Once the State Librarian has signed the forms and returned them to the LSTA Coordinator, she will ask DAS to issue the first payment to your library.
 It may take DAS a few weeks to release the funds to your library's bank account or cut the check.

-To get the second/final payment, you must submit your Midpoint Report and Midpoint Expenditure Report (due January 15) to the LSTA Coordinator.
+To get the second/final payment on literacy grants, you must submit your Midpoint Report and Midpoint Expenditure Report (due January 30) to the LSTA Coordinator.
 Again, she will review them for accuracy and completeness.
 If no changes are needed, she will ask DAS to issue the final payment to your library.
 If changes are needed, she will contact the Project Director and Library Director with guidance on how they should revise and resubmit the forms.

-What kind of documentation do I need for project expenses?
+What kind of documentation do I need for project expenses and match?

-This includes documents such as receipts, purchase orders, contracts, travel reimbursement forms, and cumulative payroll reports.
+This includes documents such as receipts, copies of checks, contracts, travel reimbursement forms, and cumulative payroll reports.
 You must provide documentation for all expenses charged to the grant as well as matching funds.